Arseno25/filament-exception-logger/README.md

 - A dedicated `ExceptionLog` model and resource to browse your errors.
 - A dashboard widget to visualize exceptions over time.
-- Optional Telegram notifications.
+- **Automatic critical exception detection** - Automatically classifies exceptions as CRITICAL based on exception type, keywords, or HTTP status codes.
+- **Multi-channel notifications** - Send alerts via Telegram, Slack, Discord, or Email.
-- Optional “Ask AI Solution” action to analyze an exception using an AI provider.
+- Optional "Ask AI Solution" action to analyze an exception using an AI provider.

 ---